vinnyhoward/rn-crypto-wallet/README.md

 ### Development Focus
 BMO Wallet serves as both a functional crypto wallet and a showcase of modern mobile development practices.
 It demonstrates the integration of blockchain technologies with React Native, emphasizing clean code architecture, robust state management with Redux, and a strong focus on security.

-As we continue to evolve BMO Wallet, we're committed to expanding its capabilities, enhancing security features, and potentially supporting additional blockchain networks in the future.
+As I continue to evolve BMO Wallet, I'm committed to expanding its capabilities, enhancing security features, and potentially supporting additional blockchain networks in the future.
+This project represents my ongoing effort to create a robust, user-friendly cryptocurrency wallet that adapts to the ever-changing landscape of blockchain technology.

 ## Table of Contents[![](assets/pin.svg)](#table-of-contents)
 - [Tech Stack](#tech-stack)